gilday/jhuep-hadoop-box/README.markdown

 ## Setting-Up the Box

 1. Install Vagrant
-2. Install Ansible
+2. Install Ansible (and `pip install httplib2`)
 3. Install VirtualBox
-4. Download the Oracle JDK RPM and copy it to the `files` directory.
-Change (or override) the `jdk_rpm` ansible variable to match the name of the RPM in `files`.
+4. Optionally download the Oracle JDK RPM and set the `jdk_rpm` variable.
+If `jdk_rpm` is not set, ansible will install java-1.8.0-openjdk.
 This step cannot be automated because Oracle requires users to agree to their terms before downloading the artifact
 5. Run `vagrant up`

 ## Working with the Box